gupta-anmol99/RoboVerse/README.md

 #### Detectors
 - RelativeBboxDetector: Checks if the object is inside a bounding box.
 It takes a base_obj_name relative to which we define the bounding box using two opposide vertices, `checker_lower` and `checker_above`.

+## Notes
+1. For retargeting a demo, use retarget_demo_debugged.py instead of the original script.

 ## TODOs

 ### 📍Roadmap
 - Select 6 tasks common in rlbench and [RH20T](https://rh20t.github.io/static/RH20T_paper_compressed.pdf). ✅
 - Go through bbox cheker and detected checker ✅
+- Retargeting to different arms ✅ (sawyer)
 - Make a composite checker for multi joints : **Next**
 - Document thier joint names and limits. ✅
 - Verify all 6 tasks.